mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 When the orchestrator starts running, the first `CallActivityAsync` invocation is made to book the conference ticket.
 What actually happens here is that a queue message is sent from the orchestrator to the activity function.

 The corresponding activity function gets triggered by the queue message.
 It does its job (books the ticket) and returns the result.
 The activity function serializes the result and sends it as a queue message back to the orchestrator:

 ![Durable Functions: Message Passing](durable-messaging.png)

-<center class="img-caption">Messaging between the orchestrator and the activity</center>
+<figcaption><h4>Messaging between the orchestrator and the activity</h4></figcaption>

 When the message arrives, the orchestrator gets triggered again and can proceed to the second activity.
 The cycle repeats&mdash;a message gets sent to Book Flight activity, it gets triggered, does its